Luxmusik/sandbox-virtualappliance/readme.md

 ```

-6. Migrating MockServices between Sandbox VAs
+6. Migrating mock services between Sandbox VAs
 ---------------------------------------------------
 By default, Sandbox Virtual Appliances are self contained and run in isolation.
-If you are running multiple Sandbox VAs and you wish to migrate MockServices from one to another then you can do this either manually or script the process.
+If you are running multiple Sandbox VAs and you wish to migrate mock services from one to another then you can do this either manually or script the process.
 The steps are:

-1. Git clone the source MockService to a filesystem
+1. Git clone the source mock service to a filesystem
-2. Create a new target MockService on the target VA
+2. Create a new target mock service on the target VA
-3. Add a new Git remote pointing to the target MockService
+3. Add a new Git remote pointing to the target mock service
 4. Push changes to the target

 A fully worked example: Two environments, Development and Test, each with their own Sandbox VA.
 Let's call them Development VA and Test VA.
-The 'banana-stand' MockService is on the Development VA and we wish to programmatically migrate the MockService to the Test VA.
-The Test VA doesn't yet have a MockService to host the code so we need to create one.
+The 'banana-stand' mock service is on the Development VA and we wish to programmatically migrate the mock service to the Test VA.
+The Test VA doesn't yet have a mock service to host the code so we need to create one.

-#### Git clone the source MockService to a filesystem
+#### Git clone the source mock service to a filesystem

 The VA makes Git repositories available over HTTP on the ```git.*``` subdomain, for example if the VA is configured with Domain Name ```dev-sandbox.bluth.com``` then Git is at ```git.dev-sandbox.bluth.com```.
-To clone our source 'banana-stand' MockService:
+To clone our source 'banana-stand' mock service:

 ```
 git clone http://michaelbluth@git.dev-sandbox.bluth.com/banana-stand.git
 ```

-#### Create a new target MockService
+#### Create a new target mock service

-Let's create the target MockService on the Test VA with the same name via the API.
+Let's create the target mock service on the Test VA with the same name via the API.
 We'll create it with a bare Git repository.
-You will need a valid API session to create the MockService.
+You will need a valid API session to create the mock service.
 Using our example from earlier, using Curl:

 ```
 curl -X POST -H "Content-Type: application/json" -H "Cookie: sessionId=s-db31478d-a6f8-4717-bc5a-2e587d8a7734; username=michaelbluth" -d '{"name":"banana-stand", "ownerOrganisationName":"Bluth", "commitBaseTemplate": false}' http://test-sandbox.bluth.com/api/1/mockservices